 Start editing!
 Note that you begin this after taking some distance from the story.

 For example: In the first paragraph, you mention John has a red shirt on.
-At another story scene, you mistakenly write John took off his blue shirt.
+In another story scene, you mistakenly write John took off his blue shirt.

 And then there are the rest of the smaller edits such as weeding out fillers, grammatical errors, passive voice, and even spelling mistakes.
 If you’re editing on your computer, Grammarly can help you with these simple errors.
 It doesn’t do all the editing work for you.
 But it’s a layer you can take advantage of – after all, you can use it for free.